 Today, these dams have a tremendous influence on power markets in the WSCC.
 BPA, part of the U.S. Dept. of Energy, markets wholesale energy from 29 dams (and a nuclear power plant) and operates and sells transmission.
 About 40% of the energy used in the NWPP comes from BPA.
-It’s mission is to “provide electric power, transmission and energy services while recognizing its “vital responsibilities for fish and wildlife, energy conservation, renewable resources and low cost power for the people of the Pacific Northwest.

-As indicated in Table 6, the NWPP is projected to require more generation increases to meet demand than any other WSPP region.
+As indicated in Table 5, the NWPP is projected to require more generation increases to meet demand than any other WSPP region.
 About 30% of this increase is expected to come from additions of hydro capacity.
 Most of the rest will come from natural gas.